Monetarism: Rise

 Clark Warburton is credited with making the first solid empirical case for the monetarist interpretation of business fluctuations in a series of papers from 1945.p.
-493 Within mainstream economics, the rise of monetarism accelerated from Milton Friedman's 1956 restatement of the quantity theory of money.
+493 Within mainstream economics, the rise of monetarism started with Milton Friedman's 1956 restatement of the quantity theory of money.
 Friedman argued that the demand for money could be described as depending on a small number of economic variables.

-Thus, where the money supply expanded, people would not simply wish to hold the extra money in idle money balances; i.e., if they were in equilibrium before the increase, they were already holding money balances to suit their requirements, and thus after the increase they would have money balances surplus to their requirements.
+Thus, according to Friedman, when the money supply expanded, people would not simply wish to hold the extra money in idle money balances; i.e., if they were in equilibrium before the increase, they were already holding money balances to suit their requirements, and thus after the increase they would have money balances surplus to their requirements.
 These excess money balances would therefore be spent and hence aggregate demand would rise.
 Similarly, if the money supply were reduced people would want to replenish their holdings of money by reducing their spending.
 In this, Friedman challenged a simplification attributed to Keynes suggesting that "money does not matter."
 Thus the word 'monetarist' was coined.

-The rise of the popularity of monetarism also picked up in political circles when Keynesian economics seemed unable to explain or cure the seemingly contradictory problems of rising unemployment and inflation in response to the collapse of the Bretton Woods system in 1972 and the oil shocks of 1973.
-On the one hand, higher unemployment seemed to call for Keynesian reflation, but on the other hand rising inflation seemed to call for Keynesian disinflation.
+The popularity of monetarism picked up in political circles when the prevailing view of neo-Keynesian economics seemed unable to explain the contradictory problems of rising unemployment and inflation in response to the Nixon shock in 1971 and the oil shocks of 1973.
+On one hand, higher unemployment seemed to call for reflation, but on the other hand rising inflation seemed to call for disinflation.
 The social-democratic post-war consensus that had prevailed in first world countries was thus called into question by the rising neoliberal political forces.